-What’s the big deal with businesses on social media?
+What’s the big deal with using social media for business?
 How do hashtags, handles, blogs, and viral vlogs have anything to do with a business reaching its performance goals?
 Is it all really necessary?

-The short answer is yes; social media is vital for businesses.
-46% of shoppers rely on social media when making a purchase, 4 out of 5 small to medium-sized businesses use social media to promote their business and 3 out of those 5 gain new customers through it.1
+The short answer is yes; social media is vital for most businesses.
+46% of shoppers rely on social media when making a purchase, 4 out of 5 small to medium-sized businesses use social media to promote their business and 3 out of those 5 gain new customers through it.

 Think of social media like a conversation:

-Consumers will talk about your business whether or not you participate in social media, so wouldn’t it make sense to try to shape the discussion in your favor?
+Consumers will talk about your business whether or not you have a social media marketing strategy, so wouldn’t it make sense to try to shape the discussion in your favor?

 Companies who employ social media in their integrated marketing communications are going to have more opportunities to impact a consumer’s perceptive value of their brand and therefor, will have more control over their brand value.

 With that said, make sure your business is spending the time (and money if you’re big enough) to create quality content that engages, influences, and attracts customers.
-For those beginners out there, you can start your social strategy by creating profiles for your business, adding social sharing links to your website, and spending some cash on promoting your content (i.e. paid social or ads).
+For those new to social media marketing, you can start your strategy by creating profiles for your business, adding social sharing links to your website, and invest in promoting your content (i.e. paid social or ads).

 So now that you’ve created your social profiles, depending on your industry, company mission, and performance goals, your social media strategy will vary.
 Your voice needs to be consistent across all platforms and align with your company mission and convey its personality and brand voice.